DougFelipe/BioinFormats/README.md

 }
 ```

-2. **Available icons**: Icons are from the Lucide React library.
-Refer to its documentation to browse all icons.

-3. **Automatic update**: The new area will appear automatically in the menu and filters with no code changes required.
+2. **Automatic update**: The new area will appear automatically in the menu and filters with no code changes required.

 ### Adding New Formats/Extensions